April 2, 1993

 In order to be judged SATISFACTORY for the purposes of tenure and promotion to Associate professor, a faculty member must document a continuing program of discipline relevant scholarly activity which includes peer-reviewed publications or peer-reviewed creative efforts of superior quality or a single work of major significance.
 To be judged EXCELLENT for promotion and tenure, faculty members must meet the criteria for satisfactory and have several publications in refereed journals and other evidence which has been evaluated by peers in their disciplines for indication of superior quality.
 (See also the Indiana University Academic Handbook on research and creative activities.)

-Effective scholarship may take the form of basic or applied research, creative work, or instructional development.
-Evidence for effective scholarship may include the following:
+The effective scholarship may take the form of basic or applied research, creative work, or instructional development.
+Evidence for an effective scholarship may include the following:

 - Publication in refereed journals.